What Do Cockroach Eggs Look Like?

 Image Credit: University of Minnesota Extension

 Cockroach eggs are not encountered individually; instead, they are contained within a capsule called an ootheca.
 The ootheca’s size, color, texture, and shape vary depending on the cockroach species, but they generally share some common features.
 Most oothecae are oblong or pill-shaped and possess a firm texture and a slightly hardened exterior, which serves to protect the eggs from environmental threats and predators.
+These capsules, also known as the roach egg sack, ensure the safety of the developing cockroach embryos until hatching.

 In terms of size, an ootheca is typically a few millimeters to over a centimeter in length.
 The color can range from a pale, translucent tan to a darker reddish-brown or black, blending with the environment to avoid detection.
 The surface texture is usually smooth with a slight sheen, but it can also be granular or ridged, providing additional camouflage.